Writing an effective R&D Tax Credit claim: Get the technical narrative right

-Writing the narrative
+Writing the R&D technical narrative

-Remember that the Revenue is only interested in proof that a technological advance was made, and less in how you got there.
+Remember that Revenue is only interested in proof that a technological advance was made, and less in how you got there.
 It’s also assumed that the more difficult the process was in solving the problem, the more likely it is that R&D took place.

 Your technical narrative is essential in bringing home the bacon.
 It’s your main opportunity to prove that not only was R&D conducted but that it also solved an uncertainty or technical problem that needed solving.
 As you’re writing, remember to keep it simple; going into way too much detail or writing reams and reams won’t boost your chances of success.
 Somebody at the other end has to read it all, so make it easy for them by writing short, snappy narrative covering roughly 2 to 5 sides of A4.
 Don’t use jargon either.
-The Revenue needs to understand the problem and how you worked to solve it quickly and simply.
+Revenue needs to understand the problem and how you worked to solve it quickly and simply.
 Too many buzzwords and technical jargon will be off-putting to say the least.

 Finally, don’t shy away from including information about R&D projects that weren’t actually successful.
 In desperately trying to paint the company in a good light, it’s tempting to miss off the bits that didn’t quite go to plan.
 But in fact, by including this kind of information it demonstrates to the Revenue that the problem was incredibly hard to solve, even for competent professionals.

 Designed and created by the expert team of R&D tax consultants at Myriad Associates, the Tax Cloud portal can help both businesses and accountants navigate the R&D Tax Credits claims process quickly and simply.
-As part of our service, our technical experts will help you prepare your technical narrative inline with Revenue best practices to ensure your claim is secured and maximised.
+As part of our service, our technical experts will help you prepare your technical narrative in line with Revenue best practices to ensure your claim is secured and maximised.